derushio/ItnavCoronaSDKBootcamp/breakoutSample/createBall.md

 ---

-## Let's create a function to initialize the ball and start the game.
+## Create a function to initialize the ball and start the game.

-Declare the function ' gameStart ' to return the ball to its initial position and start moving the ball.
+Declare the function ' gameStart ' to set the ball to its initial position and then start moving the ball.
 Also, because you want to start the game when the source code is read, ' gameStart () ' should be written.
-You can run ' gameStart () ' In the following code when you read this source code:
+You can run ' gameStart() ' by the following code when the source code is read.

 ```lua
 function gameStart()